lyijin/cpgberus/06_process_ont_data/README.md

 # Processing ONT data for this project #

 The four- or five-base ONT data (FAST5/FASTQ) produced for this project cannot be uploaded due to potential identifiability concerns.
-The BED files for the per-position methylation levels (near negligible risk of re-identification) are available at TODO:CSIRO DAP.
+The BED files for the per-position methylation levels (near negligible risk of re-identification) are available in this repo, in the same folder as the analysis scripts (`16_loci_specific_three_way/`).

 ## Introduction ##